WendyCastellanos1/WendyCastellanos1/README.md

 - 👋 Hi, I’m @WendyCastellanos1
-- 👀 I’m like full stack java development, backend development, or just database development (advanced SQL)!
+- 👀 I have over 6 years of experience: full stack java development, backend development, or just database development (advanced SQL)!
 Java or C#, any RDBMS.
 - 🌱 I am newer to Python, Machine Learning, Docker and containerization.

 - 📫 How to reach me: wendy.castellanos1@gmail.com